“The amazing heroic women in labour, they are the truest inspiration, and when they push their babies into the light…I am astonished every time.”

 40% reduction of forceps/ventouse

 (Klaus, Kennell and Klaus 1993)

-Every mother/family will have their own idea or expectation of a Doula.
+Every birthing person and their family will have their own idea or expectation of a Doula.
 It’s a good idea to talk or meet a few to make sure you find someone who you connect with.

 My commitment is to nurture you with calm positivity during your pregnancy, labour and beyond.
 To hold space for you so that you feel safe and empowered.

-To hold a baby…or hold a Mummy as I know the postnatal period can sometimes feel overwhelming.
+To hold a baby…or hold a parent as I know the postnatal period can sometimes feel overwhelming.